Pictures of Opal

 Andamooka is one of the early mining districts of South Australia.
-Commercial production began there in the 1920's.
-The area is famous for its matrix opal.
-The stone at right is a cabochon cut from Andamooka matrix and weights about 30 carats.
+Commercial production began there in the 1920s.
+The area is famous for its matrix opal - with the play of color distributed through a matrix of limestone, sandstone or quartzite.
+The stone in the photo is a cabochon cut from Andamooka matrix and weighs about 30 carats.

 Coober Pedy Opal

 Coober Pedy is a small town in South Australia that was first settled in 1916 when mining for opals began.
-It was one of the early prolific producing areas and has earned the nickname of "Opal Capital of the World".
-Coober Pedy is famous for producing white base-color opals and production has continued uninterrupted since 1916.
-The stone pictured at right are white Coober Pedy opals cut to a calibrated size of 8 x 6 millimeters.
+It was one of the early prolific producing areas and has earned the nickname of "Opal Capital of the World."
+Coober Pedy is famous for producing white base-color opals, and production has continued uninterrupted since 1916.
+The stones pictured are white Coober Pedy opals cut to a calibrated size of 8 x 6 millimeters.

 Lightning Ridge Opal

 Lightning Ridge is a town in New South Wales, Australia that has become world-famous for its deposits of black opal.
 More black opals have been produced at Lightning Ridge than at any other location in the world.
 The specimen on the left is a solid black opal with a strong blue face-up color mined at Lightning Ridge.
 It is 2.46 carats in weight and 9.5 x 12.5 millimeters in size.
-The specimen on the right is a solid crystal opal with blue to lavendar play of colors cut as an 8 x 6 cabochon.
+The specimen on the right is a solid crystal opal with blue to lavender play-of-color cut as an 8 x 6 cabochon.

 "Louisiana opal" is a quartzite cemented with precious opal that has been mined in Vernon Parish, Louisiana.
-On close examination you can clearly see quartz grains with the spaces between them filled with a matrix of clear cement that produces a play of color in incident light.
+On close examination you can clearly see quartz grains with the spaces between them filled with a matrix of clear cement that produces a play-of-color in incident light.
 It is a stable material that can be cut into cabochons, spheres and other objects.
-Some of the material is brown like the 20mm x 20mm cabochon at right but it also occurs in a gray to black color that makes the play of colors easier to see.
+Some of the material is brown like the 20mm x 20mm cabochon pictured, but it also occurs in a gray to black color that makes the play-of-color easier to see.

-The two pictures at right are of the same stone.
+The two pictures shown here are of the same stone.
 The picture on the left shows the face-up appearance of the stone.
 The picture on the right is a side view.
-This stone is an opal doublet that was assembled from a thin layer of precious opal glued to a backing of parent rock.
+This stone is an opal doublet that was assembled from a thin layer of precious opal glued to a backing of host rock.
 In the side view you can clearly see the "glue line" between the two materials.
-If this stone was mounted in a setting with a cup bezel it might be impossible to tell if it was a solid opal or a doublet.
+If this stone was mounted in a setting with a cup bezel, it might be impossible to tell if it was a solid opal or a doublet.

-The two stones at right are opal triplets produced by sandwiching a thin layer of precious opal between a backing of obsidian and a cover made of clear spinel.
+The two stones pictured are opal triplets produced by sandwiching a thin layer of precious opal between a backing of black obsidian and a cover made of clear synthetic spinel.
 The clear top acts like a magnifying lens and enhances the appearance of the thin precious layer.
-The black obsidian back provides a contrasting background that makes the play of color in the precious layer more obvious.
-If you look very closely at the inverted stone you will see a tiny link of color that is the edge of a thin slice of precious opal.
+The black obsidian back provides a contrasting background that makes the play-of-color in the precious layer more obvious.
+If you look very closely at the inverted stone, you will see a tiny line of color that is the edge of a thin slice of precious opal.

 Names Used for Opal and Opal Look-Alikes

-Because of opal's beauty and desirability people have been producing materials that look like opal for nearly a century.
-A person with a little experience can easily recognize most of the "look-alikes".
+Because of opal's beauty and desirability, people have been producing materials that look like opal for nearly a century.
+A person with a little experience can easily recognize most of the "look-alikes."
 "Natural opal" is the name used for genuine opal that has been mined from the Earth.
 It is genuine opal made by nature and not by humans.
-The specimen at right is a black opal mined at Lightning Ridge, Australia.
+The specimen here is a black opal mined at Lightning Ridge, Australia.

 Most opal will glow or fluoresce weakly under an ultraviolet lamp.
-However, some speciments exhibit a spectacular fluorescence.
+However, some specimens exhibit a spectacular fluorescence.
 This specimen of mossy common opal rough from Virgin Valley, Nevada fluoresces a brilliant green under UV light.
-The photo on the right was taken under normal light, the photo on the right was taken under a short wave ultraviolet lamp.
+The photo on the left was taken under normal light, and the photo on the right was taken under a short-wave ultraviolet lamp.

 "Water Opal" or Hyalite

-Some opal does not exhibt a "play of color", does not have a base color, and does not have a body color like most common opals.
+Some opal does not exhibit a "play-of-color," does not have a base color, and does not have a bodycolor like most common opals.
 But this material is still opal.
-The tumbled opals at right are examples of this material.
-It has been called "water opal" and "hyalite"..
+The tumbled opals pictured are examples of this material.
+It has been called "water opal" and "hyalite."

 Opals on Mars?

-In 2008, NASA's Mars Reconnaissance Orbiter has discovered a number of opal deposits on Mars.
-In the satellite image at right, the ground the surface in the pinkish cream-colored area to the right of the impact crater is covered with hydrated silica rock debris that we would call "opal".
+In 2008, NASA's Mars Reconnaissance Orbiter discovered a number of opal deposits on Mars.
+In this satellite image, the surface in the pinkish cream-colored area to the right of the impact crater is covered with hydrated silica rock debris that we would call "opal."
 Mars researchers have also identified layers of opal exposed in the outcrops of crater walls.
 Since opal is a hydrated silicate its formation requires water.
 So, the discovery of opal on Mars is another evidence that water once existed on the planet.
 Image by NASA.